MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

   This policy is deprecated because we are moving to a new policy.
-It won't work in Google Chrome version 104.
+It won't work in Microsoft Edge version 104.
 The new policy to use is [PromptOnMultipleMatchingCertificates](#promptonmultiplematchingcertificates).

 Toggles whether users are prompted to select a certificate if there are multiple certificates available and a site is configured with [AutoSelectCertificateForUrls](#autoselectcertificateforurls).
 If you don't configure [AutoSelectCertificateForUrls](#autoselectcertificateforurls) for a site, the user will always be prompted to select a certificate.